dcquence/Deluge-DnB/README.md

 ## Installation

 ### For use with Stylus add-on
+Visit the userstyles page for the theme here(https://userstyles.world/style/13442/deluge-dnb) Or
 Create a new style for the url your Deluge WebUI is accessed at.
 Copy the contents of deluge.css to the style sheet and save